lesleyzheng/AITPurityTest/README.md

 - Login using Firebase Authentication
 - Interactive survey using Quick Bird Studios
 - Scores stored in Firebase under unique ids for privacy
 - Results page with a bar graph that compares your score against everyone else's score

 # Extensions

 We hope to add further question-based analysis.

+# Check it out

+Try our app by downloading the apk file!
+If you need a password to access it, please feel free to reach out to us.

 ![Image of MVP](mvp_screenshot.png)